cvmfs/doc-cvmfs/cpt-containers.rst

 We exploit this new capability to mount OCI layers directly from a filesystem on the local machine.
 We focus on layers provided by CernVM-FS, but with minor changes is possible to mount layers from any filesystem, like NFS.
+In CernVM-FS, the available layers are stored at ``/cvmfs/unpacked.cern.ch/.layers``.
-If the layers are not in the local filesystem, `containerd` simply follow the standard path downloading them from the standard docker registry.
+If the desired layers are not in the local filesystem, `containerd` simply follow the standard path downloading them from the standard docker registry.

 Configuration